 Trump also could have also engaged with his new friends, the North Koreans, to stop hacking the United States, after they allegedly hacked Sony back in 2014, almost derailing the film The Interview.
 In June of 2018, the Department of Homeland Security reported that the North Korean Government was maliciously attacking the United States in cyberspace.

 Trump, who claims to be a brilliant negotiator, could have made China and North Korea parties to a cybersecurity pact with Russia or sign separate treaties with the P.R.C. and the D.P.R.K., but has done neither.
-Donald or the next president can still do such a pact, and if Trump comes through with both a “non-political interference pledge” and a cybersecurity treaty or both, then Senator Paul would be correct that Trump is following Cuban Missile Crisis protocol and communication strategies.
+President Trump or his successor can still do such a pact, and if Trump comes through with both a “non-political interference pledge” and a cybersecurity treaty or both, then Senator Paul would be correct that Trump is following Cuban Missile Crisis protocol and communication strategies.
 Either of those things would have been great for the United States.
 There is no guarantee that these countries would have agreed to sign on or stay through the end, but good faith efforts matter.

 As for staying engaged with Russia-related matters, as Kennedy and Johnson did with Vietnam and the Cold War, Trump could have at least done that by staying involved in Syria or potentially even covertly collaborating with Russia to fight ISIS, something that would have increased American importance in the Syrian Civil War.
 Unfortunately, Trump is doing the opposite, saying and doing nothing regarding Russia and Syria violating ceasefires and Russian bombs continue to drop on Syrian Rebels and civilians.
 Trump is constantly debating pulling out of Syria, despite ISIS’ looming presence and the ultimate betrayal that would be inflicted upon moderate Syrian Kurds, who would be left to be devoured by ISIS, the Al-Qaeda-backed Syrian Rebels, and the Kurds are now reaching out to the Syria-Russia-Iran alliance.
 Striking Assad now is a reckless move by the United States, but having their Kurdish allies seek the assistance of the Assad Regime, after the Kurds and the Syrian government have fought militarily for years, speaks volumes about Trump’s leadership.